jalalifarf/python-for-data-science/progress.md

 This week I completed my first Python project .
 I learned how to organize code into multiple modules, work with CSV files, and manage a project using GitHub.
 I also realized the importance of writing clean, readable code and improving it through refactoring.

+# Week 3

+## Completed

+✓ Started learning NumPy

+✓ Learned how to create NumPy arrays

+✓ Learned about array attributes

+✓ Learned indexing and slicing in NumPy

+✓ Learned mathematical operations with NumPy

+✓ Continued learning the basics of Object-Oriented Programming## Project

+## Project

+Completed the **Bridge Sensor Analysis** project.
+The program performs the following tasks:
+ - Calculates the mean vibration
+- Finds the maximum vibration
+- Finds the minimum vibration
+- Calculates the standard deviation
+- Identifies sensors with values above the average
+- Displays all sensor values on request

+## GitHub

+✓ Created multiple commits during development

+✓ Added project documentation (README)
+✓ Uploaded the project to GitHub

+## Study Hours

+4 hours

+## Challenges

+- Working with NumPy arrays

+- Understanding the output of np.where()

+## Reflection

+This week I completed my second Python project.

+I learned how to use NumPy for numerical computing, create and manipulate arrays, perform mathematical operations, and apply indexing and slicing techniques.

+I also became more confident in using NumPy to analyze engineering data.

+## Next Week Goal

+- Learn the basics of Pandas
+- Read data from CSV files using Pandas
+- Explore DataFrames and Series